The Mercy Children’s Hospital & Clinics Junior Jog is Saturday, October 14, 2016 at 9:30 am. Register today.

 REGISTRATION SPECIAL Save $5 on your Junior Jog registration by registering an adult for the Mercy Live Up Loop.
 Register and save.

 The Mercy Live Up Loop events are stroller-friendly, meaning that an adult may run or walk with a stroller.
 A special wave start for strollers will follow the start of the 5-Mile Run.

-AGE APPROPRIATE RUNNING Slightly older children still interested in participating in a running event on marathon weekend may be ready to enter in The Principal Financial Group 5K Road Race as a run/walk participant with a parent or adult guardian.
+AGE APPROPRIATE RUNNING Slightly older children still interested in participating in a running event race weekend may be ready to enter in the Principal 5K Road Race or the Mercy Live Up Loop 5-Mile Run as a run/walk participant with a parent or adult guardian.
 Children between the ages of twelve and fourteen may even consider training for the IMT Des Moines Half Marathon.
 The IMT Des Moines Marathon encourages safe and proper training for any of our running events.
 Consult a family physician before embarking on any type of running program with your children.